SoradaW/Timed-Quiz/README.md

 * Once the quiz is finished whether you answered all the available questions or the time has run out, you will be prompted to give a user name.

 * Once you enter your name, press submit and you will be brought to the high scores window where you can compare previous quiz attempts.
-GOOD LUCK!!!

 ## Mock-Up